John F. O'Donohue

-John F. O'Donohue (born August 6, 1959) is an American actor and former police officer who played Sgt.
+John F. O'Donohue (January 14, 1946 – January 6, 2026) was an American actor.
+A former police officer, he played Sgt.
 Eddie Gibson in the television series NYPD Blue.

 Career

-A twenty-year veteran of the New York Police Department, his first acting role was that of an armed guard in Knots Landing in 1991.
+A 20 year veteran of the New York Police Department, his first acting role was that of an armed guard in Knots Landing in 1991.
 The next year, he was hired as a main supporting character in every episode of the short lived, critically acclaimed Ben Stiller Show until its cancellation.
 He has since appeared in such programs as Diagnosis: Murder, Seinfeld, Everybody Loves Raymond, Brooklyn South and The West Wing.
 After appearing on NYPD Blue intermittently, O'Donohue joined the show on a regular basis for the second half of the eleventh season as the squad commander, Sergeant Eddie Gibson.

+Death

+O'Donohue died in Vero Beach, Florida, on January 6, 2026, at the age of 79.
+John succumbed to illnesses contracted while in the service of his country.